 Almost all SSH users are familiar with public key authentication and use SSH private keys to authenticate themselves when logging into a remote machine.
-The SSH key mechanism is relatively simple; the user generates a private key and shares his public key with the administrators of devices he wants to access.
-To allow access, the administrator of a device places the users’ key in the target accounts authorized_keys file.
+The SSH key mechanism is relatively simple; the user generates a private key and shares his public key with the administrators of the devices he wants to access.
+A device administrator places the user’s key in the target accounts authorized_keys file to allow access.

 What is an SSH Certificate?